3C4D/dataset_generation/DATASET/explanation_profiles.md

 The config file describing the profiles is a CSV file.

-It ca contain 3 types of lines, one for creating a profile for the tables 1 and 4, an other type for the table 2 and an other the table 3.
+It can contain 3 types of lines, one for creating a profile for the tables 1 and 4, an other type for the table 2 and an other the table 3.

+Also comments can be added in the file by putting "//" in the beginning of the line

 ### Tables 1 and 4 lines